sta/websocket-sharp/README.md

 using WebSocketSharp.Server;
 ```

-The `WebSocketService` and `WebSocketServer` classes exist in the `WebSocketSharp.Server` namespace.
+The `WebSocketServer` and `WebSocketService` classes exist in the `WebSocketSharp.Server` namespace.

 #### Step 2 ####

 Creating the class that inherits the `WebSocketService` class.

-For example, if you provide an echo service,
+For example, if you want to provide an echo service,

 ```cs
 using System;